Vietnamese Chicken Porridge (Chao Ga)

 Chicken Yellow Glaze

-Garnishes
+Garnishes (Optional)

-Dipping Sauce
+Vegetables and Dipping Sauce (Optional)

 Instructions

-1. Clean the chicken by rubbing it down with a tablespoon of coarse sea salt on the skin and the inside of the chicken.
+1. Prepare chicken: Clean the chicken by rubbing it down with a tablespoon of coarse sea salt on the skin and the inside of the chicken.
 Rinse with water then drain dry.
 With a knife and a cutting board, remove the toenails from the chicken, if any.
 Tuck the legs into the chicken cavity as they tend to stick out of the stock pot.
 Trim off the fatty parts of the chicken and set aside.
 The chicken fat will be used to toast the rice.

-2. In a large pot, add chicken, shallots, ginger, and cilantro.
-Add water (3 quarts) and bring the pot to a boil.
-Reduce the heat to a low simmer and cook for 30 minutes.
-Check for doneness by piercing between the joint of the thigh and body.
-If the liquid is clear and not pink, chicken is done.
-Remove all the aromatics and discard.
+3. Strain stock and shred chicken: Remove all the aromatics and discard.
 Transfer the chicken to an ice bath for 3 minutes then remove.
 This step helps to tighten up the skin but is optional.
 In a small bowl, mix together shallot oil and turmeric powder.
 Rub this mixture onto the outside of the chicken.
 This turmeric oil provides the iconic yellow color with a great aroma.
 The oil will also keep the chicken from drying out.
 Hand-shred chicken into thin strips then set aside.

-3. Rinse the rice in a fine-mesh sieve under cold running water until the water runs clear.
+4. Prepare and toast the rice: Rinse the rice in a fine-mesh sieve under cold running water until the water runs clear.
 Drain dry.
 In a medium pan, add chicken fat and heat on medium-high until you render about 1 tablespoon of chicken oil.
-You can also use shallot oil if you don't have enough oil.
+You can also use shallot oil if you don’t have enough oil.
 Add rinsed rice and toss it in the chicken fat.
 Lightly toast for about 5 minutes.
-Transfer toasted rice to the stock pot.
-Discard the chicken fat.
-Cook the rice for 30 minutes on a medium-low simmer or until the rice has broken down into your desired porridge consistency.
-Make sure to stir the bottom so that it doesn’t burn.
-Season the porridge with salt, sugar, and chicken bouillon powder to taste.

 Notes